kyma-project/test-infra/development/pubsub-connector/oomFoundFunction/README.md

 ## Configuration

 Function is using [ServiceBindingUsage](https://kyma-project.io/docs/components/serverless/#tutorials-bind-a-service-instance-to-a-function) to get Slack API URL.
 To point function to the environment variable provided by ServiceBindingUsage set slackConnector.apiId in [values.yaml](../pubsubConnector/values.yaml).

+Function use SLACK_BOT_TOKEN environment variable to authorise sending messages to slack channels.
+To set valid token, use slackConnector.botToken in [values.yaml](../pubsubConnector/values.yaml).